Peters plus syndrome

 - How can I find a genetics professional in my area?

-- Eye involvement: anomalies of the anterior chamber of the eye (e.g. Peters' anomaly); glaucoma; cataract
+- Eye involvement such as anomalies of the anterior chamber of the eye (Peters anomaly), glaucoma, and cataract

 - Eye examination

 - Kidney examination

 - Head examination